siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 $$

 When adding two waves, the amplitudes add first, as inner values in the ultrareals.
-Two waves of amplitudes $a_1$ and $a_2$ have energy:
+Two waves of amplitudes $a_1$ and $a_2$ have
+energy:

 $$
 E=(a_1+a_2)^2
 $$

-In this sense, Numbers as we know them are densities.
+In this sense, numbers as we know them are densities.
 They are visible positive values carried by actual instances.
-In ultrareal notation, a Number appears as:
+In ultrareal notation, a number appears as:

 $$
 N = n^2
 $$

 The capital $N$ is the visible number, or observable: the instantiation of the idea of a number into something concrete.
+The lower-case
-The lower-case $n$ is its inner value.
+$n$ is its inner value.

 The word *real* matters: ultrareals are only positive.
 What standard arithmetic calls "negative" becomes a rotation, using Euler's identity.

 The word *ultra* matters too.
-Ultrareals are not merely the usual real numbers renamed.
-They keep track of something standard arithmetic does not represent: the relation between numbers being added.
+Ultrareals are not merely the usual real positive numbers renamed.
+They keep track of something standard arithmetic does not
+represent: the relation between numbers being added.
 So they are *more than* real, hence *ultra*.

 Also, *ultra* points beyond the usual negative extension of the number line.
 In reality there are no negative things.
 There is no such thing as a negative apple